 All international travelers need to have valid documents and visa to get entry into the other country even for certain transit countries.
 You are responsible to ensure that you have all necessary travel documents and visas before booking the ticket.
 To check the visa requirement for transit and destination country, please click on this link below to get the relevant details.
 We suggest you to contact the respective country embassy in [the U.S.] the usa as per your itinerary to get the accurate information for [your visa] and documents.

 Under this FAQ was a link to an online tool provided by the International Air transport Association(IATA).
-With this tool, a traveler enters their specific travel information and instantly their required travel documents and health documents will be displayed for their prospective trip.
-If Kim had utilized this tool prior to his flight, he would have been alerted to his need for an ETA.
+With this tool, a traveler can enter their personalized travel information, and the required travel and health documents appear.
+If Kim had utilized this tool before his intended journey, he would have been alerted to his need for an ETA.

 This type of language described in ExploreTrip’s FAQs can be found across the board in the travel industry.
-We have seen similar disclaimers with the airlines, online travel agencies and with traditional travel agencies.
+Similar disclaimers can be found in the terms of the airlines, online travel agencies and with traditional travel agencies.

-Rita Finger recently contacted us because her daughter was denied boarding to Switzerland on Airberlin when she attempted to check in with only three months’ validity left on her passport.
-The requirement for entry to Switzerland is six months beyond the dates of travel.
-As a result, she incurred an additional expense of $2500 (to change her flight) and the cost of an expedited passport.
+Rita Finger recently contacted us because her daughter was denied boarding on her flight to Switzerland.
+She attempted to check in with less than three months’ validity left on her passport.
+The requirement for entry to Switzerland is three months beyond the dates of travel.
+As a result, she incurred an additional expense of $2,500 (to change her flight) and the cost of an expedited passport.
 Her mother wants to know who will reimburse her daughter.

 Unfortunately, the answer is no one.
 When a traveler makes a mistake such as this, they almost always bear the financial burden.

-If you want to make sure that your vacation plans are not disrupted, make sure to consult the Department of State’s website long before packing your suitcase.
+Long before packing your suitcase, make sure to consult the Department of State’s website.
 Here, you will find an abundance of information for your international travel needs.
-You will also be able to find the contact information for the embassy of the country to which you plan to travel.
+You can also find the contact information for the embassy of the country to which you plan to travel.
 This embassy will be the ultimate authority on the currently needed travel documents for your destination.

 By the way, a consumer advocacy site also cannot be relied upon to give you advice as to what travel documents you will need.
-We have had several consumers post to our forums recently asking for advice about their complicated needs.
-We cannot give that type of advice.
-As we have seen time and again, the implications of having the wrong information can be disastrous.
-Please consult the embassy or consulate of the country to which you wish to travel.
+We have had several consumers post to our forums recently asking for guidance about their complicated travel needs.

 We never like to hear about travelers missing their planned vacations and losing money in the process.
 But, we hope that by providing this information, we can prevent our readers from ending up in similar circumstances.
 Remember, doing your pre-travel research can save you a big headache down the road.